captide-tech/captide-case-studies/README.md

 [Captide](www.captide.co) is redefining how financial institutions build AI capabilities with a full-stack platform that integrates LLM-ready financial reports and advanced agentic AI systems for deep analytical reasoning.
 At its core is a curated library of financial disclosures from over 14,000 public companies, preprocessed and structured for optimal use with large language models.
 On top of this, Captide has built domain-specific AI agents that read, interpret, and reason over this data—augmenting a wide range of high-value tasks, from investment research to equity modeling.

 Here are five major use cases where Captide’s API can add value:
-- **Building Custom Investment Tools:** Developers can integrate Captide into internal research tools, stock analysis dashboards, or client-facing applications.
-The API enables real-time querying of financial documents, allowing users to access AI-generated insights or custom features on-demand.
+- **Custom Investment Tools**: Integrate real-time querying of financial documents and AI-generated insights into research platforms, dashboards, or client-facing apps.
-- **Creating Dynamic Equity Research Models:** Traditional equity models often require manual data entry and analysis.
-Captide automates this by extracting both structured data (like financial metrics) and unstructured insights (such as management commentary) from disclosures.
-This automation allows for the creation of dynamic models that update with new filings and provide contextual understanding behind the numbers.‍‍
+- **Dynamic Equity Research Models**: Automate model updates by extracting both structured data and unstructured commentary from filings, providing deeper context behind the numbers.
-- **Automating Fundamental Analysis:** Instead of manually sifting through lengthy filings, Captide parses raw documents and returns clean data or summaries.
-This capability enables automatic generation of financial reports, database updates with key fundamentals, and alerts when specific metrics change—all through code.
+- **Automated Fundamental Analysis**: Convert raw filings into clean data or summaries to auto-generate reports, update key fundamentals, and trigger metric-based alerts.
-- **Data Mining:** Captide unlocks the ability to mine financial documents at scale.
-You can set up automations to extract everything from financial metrics, disclosure notes, commentary, and custom analytics, turning unstructured documents into a research-ready data layer.
+- **Data Mining at Scale**: Extract financial metrics, disclosures, commentary, and custom analytics from unstructured documents to build a research-ready data layer.
-- **Tracking Corporate Events in Real Time:** Captide makes it easy to monitor key corporate events (such as executive turnover, guidance changes, M&A activity, or litigation disclosures) as they unfold—without manually watching press releases or combing through filings.
-By tracking changes in query responses across documents in real-time, you can set up automated alerting that triggers event-driven strategies or internal research efforts.
+- **Real-Time Event Tracking**: Monitor changes in filings—like executive shifts, M&A activity, or guidance updates—and set automated alerts to drive event-based strategies.

 These notebooks serve as educational resources for developers, data analysts, and financial professionals interested in leveraging the Captide API for various use cases.